jtomaszewski/angular2-webpack-starter/README.md

  * Remove `node_modules/` and run `npm cache clean` then `npm install`
 * What about Webpack 2?
  * If you're looking for Webpack 2 version then see the [experimental version](https://github.com/gdi2290/angular2-webpack2-starter) that will be merged soon.
-* How do I turn on Hot Module Replacement
+* How do I turn on Hot App Replacement
  * Run `npm run server:dev:hmr`
 * `RangeError: Maximum call stack size exceeded`
  * This is a problem with minifying Angular 2 and it's recent JIT templates.
 If you set `mangle` to `false` then you should be good.
 * Why is the size of my app larger in development?
- * We are using inline source-maps and hot module replacement which will increase the bundle size.
+ * We are using inline source-maps and hot app replacement which will increase the bundle size.
 * If you're in China
  * check out https://github.com/cnpm/cnpm
 * If you're looking to add Angular 2 Material Design